AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 <img src="PACl vs height gravity.PNG">

-**Figure 15:** The flow rate of the PACl system was plotted against the change in height between the red dye constant head tank and the PACl constant head tank.
+**Figure 15:** The flow rate of the PACl system was plotted against the change in height between the fluoride constant head tank and the PACl constant head tank.
 The data exhibits a strong positive correlation, indicating a direct relationship between flow rate and change in height.

 The slope of the best fit line of the flow rate of the PACl system versus the difference in height between the fluoride constant head tank and the PACl constant head tank graph was calculated to be $7.9*10^{-4} mL*s^{-1} * cm^{-1}$, demonstrating the flow rate of PACl flowing into the fluoride system increases by $ 7.9*10^{-4} $ mL/s per cm of height difference raised.